Donald Trump Once Attacked Barack Obama For Negotiating With The Taliban

 — The Washington Post (@washingtonpost) September 8, 2019

 The person is seemingly referring to the Trump administration’s decision to divert $3.6 billion from various military construction projects in order to construct some of the wall along the southern border.
-According to NPR, the plan would halt about 127 military construction projects in order to pay for the construction of 175 miles of wall along the U.S. border with Mexico.
+According to NPR, the plan would halt about 127 military construction projects in order to pay for 175 miles of wall along the border.

 According to The Inquisitr, the Taliban in July of this year publicly blamed the United States for the 9/11 attacks and called the mass-casualty attack on American lives a “heavy slap on their dark faces.”